espressif/esp-idf/examples/openthread/ot_br/README.md

 ## Service discovery

 The newly introduced service registration protocol([SRP](https://datatracker.ietf.org/doc/html/draft-ietf-dnssd-srp-10)) allows devices in the Thread network to register a service.
-The border router will forward the service to the WiFi network via mDNS.
+The border router will forward the service to the Wi-Fi network via mDNS.

 Now we'll publish the service `my-service._test._udp` with hostname `test0` and port 12345